LyoHUB/LyoPRONTO/README.md

 # Citation
 G. Shivkumar, P. S. Kazarin, A. D. Strongrich, & A. A. Alexeenko, "LyoPRONTO: An Open-Source Lyophilization PRocess OptimizatioN TOol",  AAPS PharmSciTech (2019) 20: 328.

+# Licensing

+Copyright (C) 2019, Gayathri Shivkumar, Petr S. Kazarin and Alina A. Alexeenko.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+By request, this software may also be distributed under the terms of the GNU Lesser General Public License (LGPL); for permission, contact the authors or maintainer.